emtechstack/emtechstack/README.md

 ## Issues and Contributions

 If you face any issues or have suggestions, feel free to open a new issue in the [GitHub repository](https://github.com/emtechstack/emtechstack/issues).
 We welcome contributions!

 ⭐ Please star the repo if you find it helpful. ⭐

+Built with ❤️ by Dev for Devs

 Thank you for using EmTechStack!